kwasniew/hyperapp2-real-world-example/README.md

 * Try to move your logic to the actions
 * If there's some derived state to compute, create selector functions

-Additionally this project uses functions with explicit input parameters.
+Additionally this project uses functions with explicit input parameters destructuring.
 Tradeoff: more boilerplate but no magic.

 ### Navigation pattern